stone-alex/EliteIntel/DEVELOPERS.md

    ```
    -Djava.library.path=distribution/native/sherpa-onnx
    ```
    This is required for the local Sherpa-ONNX STT/TTS native libraries to load.
-Without it the app will fail to start when a local STT or TTS backend is selected.
+Without it the app will fail to run the local STT or TTS backend.
 4. **Unused-declaration false positives**: see the *IntelliJ IDEA Note* section at the bottom of this file.

 ---